A Family of LZ78-based Universal Sequential Probability Assignments: The LZ78 Family of Sequential Probability Assignments

 \subsection{Correspondence of LZ78 Sequential Probability Assignment Log Loss and LZ78 Codelength}

-In this section, we prove one critical result of this paper: the asymptotic correspondence between the $\frac{1}{n}$-scaled LZ78 codelength and the log loss incurred by any SPA of the family \prettyref{con:lz78-spa}.
+In this section, we prove one critical result of this paper: the asymptotic correspondence between the normalized LZ78 codelength and the log loss incurred by any SPA of the family \prettyref{con:lz78-spa}.
 Specifically, we prove that the distance between the log loss and $\frac{C(x^n)\log C(x^n)}{n}$ approaches $0$ as $n\to\infty$, uniformly over individual sequences.
-As, by \cite{originalLZ78paper}, the same holds for the LZ78 codelength, the correspondence of the SPA log loss and the scaled codelength directly follows via the triangle inequality.
+As, by Theorem 2 of \cite{originalLZ78paper}, the same holds for the normalized LZ78 codelength, the correspondence of the SPA log loss and the scaled codelength directly follows via the triangle inequality.

-\begin{theorem} For any prior such that $\inf_{\theta \in \Mcal(\Acal)} f(\theta) > 0$,
+\begin{theorem} For any prior such that $\supp(\Uppi) = \Mcal(\Acal)$,

-Proof sketch (full proof in \prettyref{app:lz78-log-loss-eq-codelength}): \textup{\prettyref{lem:tree-spa-log-loss} shows that this holds for the specific instance of the LZ78 SPA from \prettyref{con:tree-spa}, so this result reduces to showing that all SPAs in the LZ78 family have asymptotically-equivalent log losses.\footnote{\ie, that the absolute distance in log loss between any two LZ78 SPAs approaches $0$, uniformly over all individual sequences.} Building off of a result from \cite{MR0914346}, we show that the absolute distance between the LZ78 SPA log loss and the empirical entropy of $x^n$, conditioned on LZ78 prefix, uniformly approaches $0$.
-From there, the triangle inequality produces the desired result.} \end{theorem}
+Proof sketch (full proof in \prettyref{app:lz78-log-loss-eq-codelength}): \textup{\prettyref{lem:tree-spa-log-loss} shows that this holds for the specific instance of the LZ78 SPA from \prettyref{con:tree-spa}, so this result reduces to showing that all SPAs in the LZ78 family have asymptotically-equivalent log losses.\footnote{\ie, that the absolute distance in log loss between any two LZ78 SPAs approaches $0$, uniformly over all individual sequences.} We then show that the log loss of any Bayesian mixture SPA with $\supp(\Uppi) = \Mcal(\Acal)$ approaches the empirical entropy of the input sequence, uniformly over all inputs.
+This is achieved by evaluating the integral expression in \eqref{eqn:q-with-prior-integral} over a shrinking section of the simplex, and then applying simple bounds on relative entropy.
+From there, we show that the absolute distance between the LZ78 SPA log loss and the empirical entropy of $x^n$, conditioned on LZ78 prefix, uniformly approaches $0$.
+Finally, the triangle inequality produces the desired result.} \end{theorem}